 Deep chemical peels require a full week of isolating yourself, avoiding the sun, skipping regular home care, and avoiding exercise, not to mention the pain involved requiring a spray bottle of water kept in the refrigerator to cool and calm the skin and maximum doses of Advil or painkillers.
 It’s like being in the torture chamber.

 Recovery from deep peels requires taking time off work (because the skin is peeling off in sheets and unsightly), skipping exercise (because sweat can get trapped under the peeled skin, causing sweat bubbles to form), and, if you’re acne-prone. taking a break from home care products that are keeping the pores clear, thus causing a post-peel acne flareup.Instead,

-I recommend light peels to “chip away” at acne, aging and pigmentation done bi-weekly (every 2 weeks), at home or in the clinic, over a 6 month period.
-Doing light peels more often gives the same results as one big, deep peel without the isolation, pain, downtime or interruption in routine.
+I recommend light peels performed at home every 2-4 weeks over a 6-month period to “chip away” at acne, aging and pigmentation.
+Doing lighter peels more often gives the same results as one big, deep peel without the isolation, pain, downtime or interruption in routine.